cleberMargarida/sculptor/README.md

 This enables access to the dependency injection container for the current HTTP request within domain classes such as `AggregateRoot`, `Entity`, and `ValueObject` through the `Services` property.

-By leveraging this approach, you can access domain services from anywhere within your domain model, enabling the creation of rich, expressive models while ensuring that business rules are maintained consistently within the domain.
+By this, you can access domain services from anywhere within your domain model, enabling the creation of rich models while ensuring that business rules are maintained within the core business.

+### Sample

 #### `BankAccount` Class